espressomd/espresso/doc/sphinx/analysis.rst

 .. math:: \frac{2E_{kinetic}}{f} = \frac{1}{3}\sum_{i} {m_{i}v_{i}^{2}}.

-Note that Equation [eq:ptens] can only be applied to pair potentials and central forces.
+Note that Equation :eq:`eqptens` can only be applied to pair potentials and central forces.
 Description of how contributions from other interactions are calculated is beyond the scope of this manual.
 Three body potentials are implemented following the procedure in